gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

 An alternative package manager for Windows is "Msys2".
-During `opam init` you can select Msys2 as an alternative to Cygwin, though there's no option for Opam to setup the Msys2 environment for us.
+During `opam init` you can select Msys2 as an alternative to Cygwin, though there's no option for Opam to install the Msys2 environment for us.
 There appears to be a `libao` package in the Msys2 repository, so the next step will be to try setting up an Msys2 environment and a new Opam installation which uses it and then install the `conf-ao` package along with its `depexts` within that environment.